Responding to requests - Home and hybrid working requests

 Make sure you know why they're asking – they could be making a request for a reasonable adjustment under the law (Equality Act 2010).

-If someone asks in writing to change the terms and conditions of their employment, this might be a formal flexible working request.
-You must respond to flexible working requests appropriately.
+If someone asks in writing to change the terms and conditions of their employment, this might be a statutory (legal) flexible working request.

 Consider the benefits